ManicodeSecurity/Defending-DevOps/labs/2-K8S-Cluster-Setup/lab.md

-# Kubernetes Setup

-The goal of this lab is to successfully setup a local Kubernetes cluster on your machine using minikube.
-We will use this cluster throughout the remainder of the labs.

-## About Minikube
-[Minikube](https://github.com/kubernetes/minikube) is a tool that makes it easy to run Kubernetes locally.
-Minikube runs a single-node Kubernetes cluster inside a VM on your laptop.
-Minikube supports a variety of drivers including:
-* virtualbox
-* vmwarefusion
-* kvm
-* hyperkit

-For this lab we will be using Virtualbox, but feel free to experiment with others.
-Minikube does not offer everything a full cluster would such as provisioning load balancers but it can help us get started with Kubernetes quickly without spinning up costly cloud infrastructure.
+## Deploying Your App to Kubernetes

-!!
-This requires that you have Minikube and kubectl installed and configured correctly.
-Please go back to 0-Lab-Setup if you are not set up. !!
+(!)This requires that you have Minikube and kubectl installed and configured correctly.
+Please go back to 0-Lab-Setup if you are not set up.

 ### Task 1: Getting to Know Your Cluster
 1. kubectl is the cli we will use to interact with our Kubernetes cluster.
 The first task is to view the Pods that are running on our cluster with an out-of-the-box installation.
 Run the following command in you terminal: